bbonzai/microcontrollers.intro/1-LED/1a-OnBoardLED/code.md

 Programs written in the Arduino IDE are called "sketches".

-A proram or a sketch contains a series of statements which tell the microcontroller what to do.
+A sketch contains a series of statements which tell the microcontroller what to do.
 Each statement *must* end in a semi-colon.

 Sometimes, it is convenient to treat a group of statements as a single entity, or "block".
-Curly braces (`{`..`}`) are used to enclose a block.
+A block of statements is always enclosed in curly braces (`{`..`}`).

-A function is a block of statements which has:
+A function is a block of statements which have:

 * a name (by which it can be invoked once or many times)
 * a set of input parameters